Are iPhones Really Better for Privacy? Comparative Study of iOS and Android Apps: Limitations

 \section{Limitations}

 It is important to highlight certain limitations of our methodology.
 We do not cover all apps available in each app store, only a (large) subset of free apps.
 Our sampling method relies on the app stores' search functionality, which might be biased differently on each platform.
 We excluded apps that were last updated before 2018, assuming that these are not widely used anymore.
 The results of our code analysis must be interpreted with care, since not all parts of an app might be invoked in practice~--~an inherent limitation of this type of analysis.
 We used off-device network analysis, which may wrongly attribute some communications; we minimised the impact of this by disabling pre-installed apps if possible.
 We also used jailbreaking on iOS and rooting on Android to circumvent certificate validation, which might make some apps alter their behaviour.
-In all parts of our analysis, we consider all apps equally, regardless of popularity~\cite{binns_measuring_2018} and usage time~\cite{van_kleek_x-ray_2018}, both of which can impact user privacy Likewise, we treat all tracking domains, libraries and companies equally, though they might pose different risks to users.
+For network analysis, we used a phone running Android 7, which was somewhat outdated at the time of data collection, but still widely used~\cite{android_marketshare}.
+Compared to other research studies, we did not interact with the studied apps, so as to analyse data sharing without user consent.
+We also did not analyse interdependent privacy, i.e. how information disclosed from one individual might affect someone else.
+In all parts of our analysis, we consider all apps equally, regardless of popularity~\cite{binns_measuring_2018} and usage time~\cite{van_kleek_x-ray_2018}, both of which can impact user privacy.
+Likewise, we treat all tracking domains, libraries and companies equally, though they might pose different risks to users.